Nireeksha027/AI-Powered-Sentiment-Analysis-using-Image-And-Video/README.md

 This project is a **multimodal sentiment and emotion analysis system** that detects human emotions from **images and videos** using deep learning techniques.
 It combines **computer vision, audio processing, and speech analysis** to provide accurate sentiment insights.

-The project follows **industry-standard practices** for handling large datasets and trained models.

 ## 🚀 Features